EduardoThums/Blockchains/README.md

 #  About

-Project to study and implement the best video storage model, using distribuited system, Blockchain and streaming platform.
+Project created with the goal for studying and implementing the best video storage model using distribuited systems, blockchain and event stream.

 ## :crystal_ball: Tecnologies